BusisiwePieterson/MySQL-client-server-architecture/README.md

    Give the user permission over `new_database` database that we created.
    - Run `GRANT ALL ON new_database.*TO 'tammy'@'172.31.9.59'`

-   - RUN `select user, hist FROM mysql.user;` to check if the user has been craeted.
+   - RUN `select user, host FROM mysql.user;` to check if the user has been created.